The Hoyas ended this past season with an NCAA Tournament berth

 Georgetown Women's Lacrosse 13, Villanova 2 April 17, 2014 Multi-Sport Field | Washington, D.C.

-At Florida, he was the defensive coordinator for one season.
+Williams came to Georgetown after serving as an assistant coach at the University of Florida.
+At Florida, Williams was the defensive coordinator for one season.
 Williams was involved in all day-to-day activities of the team including scouting, practice planning, film and working with the Florida Lacrosse Summer Camp.
 He was also instrumental in recruiting.

 With Williams, the Gators went 18-3 and appeared in the NCAA Tournament.
 In 2013, he coached the top four award winners in the conference as well as five All-America honorees.

-Williams served two seasons (2010-12) as an assistant coach for the Irish women's lacrosse team and was instrumental with overseeing team defense and team goalkeepers, while also assisting with recruiting, scouting opponents and camps and clinics.
+Williams served two seasons (2010-12) as an assistant coach for the Notre Dame women's lacrosse team and was instrumental with overseeing team defense and team goalkeepers, while also assisting with recruiting, scouting opponents and camps and clinics.

-In two seasons for Notre Dame, Williams helped compile a 23-15 record as he worked directly with many goalkeepers and defenders who brought in national awards.
+In two seasons with UND, Williams helped compile a 23-15 record as he worked directly with many goalies and defenders who brought in national awards.
 The Irish were eighth in the country in caused turnovers and 34th in scoring defense in 2012.
-They finished with a 13-4 record and were eliminated by national champion Northwestern in the first round of the NCAA tournament.
+They finished with a 13-4 record and were eliminated by eventual national champion Northwestern in the first round of the NCAA tournament.

 Prior to Notre Dame, he spent a season working with women's lacrosse at his alma mater, Towson, where he was a two-sport athlete in men's lacrosse and football.
-During his lone season at Towson, Williams helped the Tigers' women's team to a 13-3 overall record, a first-ever at-large selection to the NCAA Tournament and a final ranking of seventh in the nation, the highest ranking in the school's history.
+During his lone season at Towson, Williams helped the women's team to a 13-3 overall record, a first-ever at-large selection to the NCAA Tournament and a final ranking of No. 7 in the nation, the highest ranking in school history.

 Assisting with both the offense and defense, he helped coach the 2010 Colonial Athletic Association (CAA) Player of the Year, three First Team All-CAA picks, two second team choices and two all-rookie selections.

-Additionally, Williams also spent time as the assistant coach of women's lacrosse at Pomona College in Claremont, Calif., during the spring of 2009.
-That previous fall he was the running backs coach at his high school alma mater - Calvert Hall College High school in Baltimore.
+Additionally, Williams spent time as the assistant coach of women's lacrosse at Pomona College in Claremont, California, during the spring of 2009.
+That previous fall he was the running backs coach at his high school alma mater - Calvert Hall College High School in Baltimore.